kushaldas/retask/docs/index.rst

 Retask: simple Task Queue
 =============================
-retask is a python module to create and manage distributed task queues.
+retask is a python module to create and manage distributed task queue/job queue.

 It uses `Redis <http://redis.io>`_ to create task queues.
 User can enqueue and dequeue tasks in the queues they manage.
-Each task can contain any serializable python objects.
+Each task can contain any JSON serializable python objects.
 We use `JSON` internally to store the tasks in the queues.

+Workers can execute tasks and return the result asynchronously and if required synchronously (wait until worker returns the result to the job).

 Dependencies
 ------------